MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltacknowledgeecp.md

 This routine is available in Windows Vista and later.

 The ECP pointed to by the <i>EcpContext</i> parameter is marked as "acknowledged" by this routine.
 This acknowledgment could indicate a number of things, including whether the ECP has been looked at, used, processed, and so on.
-Note that the <a href="..\fltkernel\nf-fltkernel-fltisecpacknowledged.md">FltIsEcpAcknowledged</a> routine can be used to determine if a particular ECP has been marked as acknowledged.
+Note that the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543321">FltIsEcpAcknowledged</a> routine can be used to determine if a particular ECP has been marked as acknowledged.

 ## -see-also

-<a href="..\fltkernel\nf-fltkernel-fltgetecplistfromcallbackdata.md">FltGetEcpListFromCallbackData</a>

-<a href="..\fltkernel\nf-fltkernel-fltfreeextracreateparameter.md">FltFreeExtraCreateParameter</a>

-<a href="..\fltkernel\nf-fltkernel-fltisecpacknowledged.md">FltIsEcpAcknowledged</a>

-<a href="..\fltkernel\nf-fltkernel-fltremoveextracreateparameter.md">FltRemoveExtraCreateParameter</a>

-<a href="..\fltkernel\nf-fltkernel-fltisecpfromusermode.md">FltIsEcpFromUserMode</a>

-<a href="..\fltkernel\nf-fltkernel-fltsetecplistintocallbackdata.md">FltSetEcpListIntoCallbackData</a>

-<a href="..\fltkernel\nf-fltkernel-fltallocateextracreateparameterfromlookasidelist.md">FltAllocateExtraCreateParameterFromLookasideList</a>